 An illustration showing a map.

-How to use this map: Access the list of locations by clicking on the top left corner of the map.
-For a larger view, open the map in a new tab by clicking on the top right corner.
-Alternatively, save our map to your Google Maps by clicking the star next to the map title.
+How to use this map: Click the icon in the top left to see the full list of locations.
+For a bigger view, open it in a new tab via the top-right icon.
+You can also save it to your own Google Maps by clicking the star next to the map title.

 Things You Can Totally Skip in Prague